-This Notice of Privacy Practices (Notice) describes the privacy practices of Aetna Life Insurance Company (In this Notice, we may also refer to Aetna, we, us or our).
-It also applies to the members of its Affiliated Covered Entity ("Aetna ACE").
-This is a group of covered entities and health care providers we own or control.
+This Notice of Privacy Practices (Notice) describes the privacy practices of SilverScript Insurance Company (In this Notice, we may also refer to SilverScript, we, us or our).
+It also applies to the members of its Affiliated Covered Entity (which is known as the "Aetna ACE").
+SilverScript is part of the Aetna ACE.
+This is a group of covered entities and health care providers Aetna owns or controls.
 They designate themselves as a single entity to comply with the Health Insurance Portability and Accountability Act (HIPAA).